1. Folding Boat Equipment (FBE)

 Survivors

-There are still a small number of Inglis Mk I and II in existence.
+There are still a few Inglis Mk I and II existing.

 An Inglis Mark II bridge is in Monmouth over the River Monnow, it was built in 1931 to replace an old wooden bridge called the White Bridge that was built in 1905.